2005 Minnesota Twins season: Offense

-Australian Glenn Williams came up for his cup of coffee and played in thirteen games from June 7 to June 28.
-He hit safely in every game, earning the Twins record for the longest hitting streak to start a career.
-When he was sent back down, he took with him 17 hits and a .425 batting average.
-He'd never return to the major leagues, but is working on an active 13-game hitting streak...
+Australian-born infielder Glenn Williams played in thirteen games for his "cup of coffee" in the major leagues between June 7 to June 28.
+He hit safely in every game, establishing a franchise record for the longest hitting streak to start a major league career.
+Over his 40 at-bats, he accumulated 17 hits and finished with a .425 batting average.
+A shoulder injury ended his major league stint and sent him back to the minor leagues for rehab.
+Although he never returned to the majors, he retired with a career hitting streak intact across all 13 of his appearances.

 Joe Mauer led the team with a .294 batting average, Justin Morneau led the team in runs batted in with 79, but Mauer hit only 9 home runs and 55 RBI, while Morneau hit only .239.

 These problems were endemic to the team.
 No starter batted over .300 or hit over 25 home runs; however, Matthew LeCroy managed to hit 17 home runs in part-time duty.

 The team's offensive struggles led to an uncertain lineup, with many defensive positions lacking regular starters.
 The team experimented by bringing in Seattle Mariners infielder Bret Boone to fill the void at second base, but he lasted for only 53 at-bats, hitting .170.
 The weak hitting led to hitting coach Scott Ullger being reassigned to third base coach after the season was over.